JoeyStanley/real/_posts/2019-02-07-a-tutorial-in-calculating-vowel-overlap.md

 So that's it.
 Hopefully with this tutorial you are able to calculate the Pillai scores and Bhattacharyya's Affinity in your data.
 But we went beyond doing it one speaker at at time and wrote up some functions so that you can calculate these measures each speaker.
 Again, it's up to you to figure out which overlap measure to use (by reading the literature and critically analyzing the results in your own data), but at least the coding shouldn't be an obstacle for you anymore.
 And with any luck, you've gained some additional R skills that may translate (in)directly to other portions of your research.

 Finally, the functions as they're written now prone to a couple of errors.
-For example, if you inadvertantly apply them to a speaker who doesn't have very much data, it'll crash and throw an error message.
+For example, if you inadvertently apply them to a speaker who doesn't have very much data, it'll crash and throw an error message.
 To learn about how to make the functions more robust and how to apply these functions to multiple vowel pairs at once, continue on to [Part 2](vowel-overlap-in-r-advanced-topics).